 - a) provide a prompt response to the referring practitioner and, if appropriate, to the patient/patient's legal guardian within 14 days advising that the referral has been accepted or declined and advising of the anticipated wait time or appointment date.
-To view an example of a letter confirming receipt of a referral in the context of a longer waiting period, see Appendix C. To view an example of an appropriate referral response letter if an appointment date has been assigned, see Appendix D. - b) once known, confirm the actual appointment date with the patient; - c) provide reasons if the request for consultation is declined, and whenever possible, provide suggestions to the referring practitioner for alternative consultants or services; - d) schedule the appointment directly with the patient except in exceptional circumstances; - e) advise the patient of any specific requirement prior to the appointment; - f) advise the patient to contact the referring practitioner if there is any change in their condition;
+In the event of urgent/emergent referral, this communication should be appropriately expedited depending on the clinical scenario.
+To view an example of a letter confirming receipt of a referral in the context of a longer waiting period, see Appendix C. To view an example of an appropriate referral response letter if an appointment date has been assigned, see Appendix D. - b) once known, confirm the actual appointment date with the patient;

-g) communicate to the patient expectations about office procedures and policies (e.g. cancellations or confirming appointments in advance).
+- c) provide reasons if the request for consultation is declined, and whenever possible, provide suggestions to the referring practitioner for alternative consultants or services; - schedule the appointment directly with the patient except in exceptional circumstances; - e) advise the patient of any specific requirement prior to the appointment; - f) advise the patient to contact the referring practitioner if there is any change in their condition; - g) communicate to the patient expectations about office procedures and policies (e.g. cancellations or confirming appointments in advance).